A lot of hurt in Gloucester team - Skivington

 Gloucester have fallen to defeats by Sale, Newcastle and Harlequins in November and are seventh in the table.

-They next face Northampton at Kingsholm on Saturday.
+They next face Northampton at Kingsholm on Saturday in the league and Exeter in the Premiership Rugby Cup on Sunday.

 "We are disappointed, there is a lot of hurt in the camp right now," Skivington told BBC Radio Gloucestershire.